platipodium/mossco-code/doc/reference_manual/src/recipes/r17_mossco_on_mistral.markdown

 ## Setting up the toolchain

 The recommended toolchain on Mistral is the `intel` compiler with eiterh `intelmpi` or `bullxmpi`.
 We here demonstrate the version with `bullxmpi`.
+See the end of this recipe for further toolchains.
 There is no preinstalled ESMF, so we install it locally here.

         module purge
         module load intel mxm fca bullxmpi_mlx